YogithaR26/Mill-Pro/MillPro/README.md

-# Salesforce DX Project: MILLMASTER 🌾
+# Salesforce DX Project: MILL-PRO 🌾

-Welcome to the **MILLMASTER** Salesforce DX project!
+Welcome to the **MillPro** Salesforce DX project!
 This project is designed for managing wholesale rice mill operations efficiently.

 ## 🚀 Next Steps